lzl199704/ILD/README.md

 # Code
 The ILD_classification.py in the code folder is the code for the joint model.

 For the survival analysis, the transformer model was developed to predict survival chance.
-The survival_analysis_transformer.py in the code folder can be used for this application.
+The transformer.py in the code folder can be used in the paper, and lstm.py is another approach compared in extension.

 # Citation
 If you find code helpful, cite paper: